BasselR/FibonacciFractals/README.md

 # FibonacciFractals
 This C program computes the nth Fibonacci fractal of your choice, then draws it and outputs the result in a bmp image file.

-A makefile has been provided that links all the necessary object files and outputs sample fibonacci fractal bmp files.

-The makefile can be modified to change the n value (see legend below).
-However, caution should be taken to ensure that the output image's width and height are large enough to contain the fractal.

-To run the program, run the makefile by executing the command `make`, and then execute the fib script with parameters of your choice, for example: `./fib 9 10 10 5 100 100 fib9.bmp`
+To run the program, execute the fib script with parameters of your choice, for example: `./fib 9 10 10 5 100 100 fib9.bmp`

 Usage: ./fib n x y step width height filename

+Caution should be taken to ensure that the output image's width and height are large enough to contain the fractal, or the program will terminate.

 Legend:
 - n: how many fibonacci words will be concatenated to form the fractal